Cosmoglobe/Cosmoglobe/docs/cosmoglobe_reference.rst

 :Release: |release|

-This reference manual describes the objects and functions in cosmoglobe in detail.
-For learning how to use cosmoglobe, see our
+This reference manual describes the objects and functions in *cosmoglobe* in detail.
+For learning how to use *cosmoglobe*, see our
 :doc:`tutorials <cosmoglobe_tutorial>`.

 .. toctree::